- African countries are investing in space for economic development

 Aside from Nigeria and South Africa, there are also a number of interesting developments from other African countries.

-Ghana is also venturing into space technology and successfully sent its first satellite into orbit this year.
+Ghana is also venturing into space technology and successfully sent its first satellite into orbit in 2017.
 In 2015, the government allocated $10m for nuclear and space technology.
-The Kenya Space Agency (KENSA) was also officially launched in 2017.

 To add to that, in 2016 Egypt approved ambitious plans to launch a new Egyptian Space Agency.